f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab1/lab1.rst

       :scale: 50%

 * Click on ``View Configuration`` to customize the settings
-* Enable the ``Validation`` for ``Request`` and ``Response`` and select all the properties
+* Enable the ``Validation`` for ``Request`` and ``Response`` and select all the properties as shown below.
 * Keep the setting ``Fall Through Mode`` to ``Allow``
+* Click Apply and Save and Exit

    .. image:: ../pictures/api-validation-settings.png
       :align: left
       :scale: 50%

-.. note:: The ``Fall Through Mode`` to ``Allow`` tells the system to let unknwon endpoints to pass.
-In a nutshell, any unknown API endpoint will not be blocked and it is the API Discovery process which will take care of it.
+.. note:: ``Fall Through Mode`` set to ``Allow`` means the system allows unknwon endpoints.
+In a nutshell, any unknown API endpoint is not be blocked and the API Discovery process takes care of it.

-.. warning:: Why not to block unknown endpoint ?
-Because this endpoint can be legitimate from Dev Teams, but SecOps are not aware "yet".
-And it is better to have a visilibity on what is unknown instead of breaking the business
+.. warning:: Why not to block unknown endpoint?
+Because this endpoint could be legitimate by the Dev team, but SecOps are not aware "yet".
+And it is better to have a visilibity on what is unknown instead of impacting the application and the business.

 * SAVE your Load Balancer